SchemataCode/Schemata/README.md

 }
 ```

 At this point it's worth mentioning that we can be more specific with what values things like attributes can have.
-In Schemata, it's possible to define new data types.
-This can be very useful, as often you will want to use the same data type in many places in your schema, but you will want to define it in one place and reuse it everywhere.
+This can be done through data types.

 In our example XML file above, we can see that the ids of the books always consist of letters, numbers, and underscores - never spaces, hyphens, apostrophes, et cetera.
 We can define a new data type in Schemata as below.